carlosrod723/diabetes-readmission-prediction/README.md

 Optimize Resource Allocation: Focus resources on patients who need them most, ensuring that those at higher risk of readmission receive adequate care and attention.
 Enhance Hospital Reputation: Demonstrate a commitment to patient well-being and quality of care by actively working to prevent readmissions.

-The first step is to explore the data to understand its structure, contents, and potential issues that need to be addressed before proceeding with analysis.
-Given that the data is in a CSV file, we will use pandas to read it and display the first 5 rows and all columns.

-The dataset contains information about patient encounters, demographics, medications, diagnoses, and readmission status.
-Many columns are already of type int64, which is suitable for our analysis.
-However, some columns that should be numeric are currently classified as objects, likely due to non-numeric characters.
-Additionally, there are missing values represented as '?'.

-Given that the columns max_glu_serum and A1Cresult have a large number of missing values, we will drop them.
-We will replace the '?' character with nulls in the remaining columns and then convert the relevant columns to numeric.

-We will also convert the age column to an ordered categorical type for easier analysis and modeling later.

-Since the data is already in a CSV format, we can directly import it into PostgreSQL.
-We will assume that the column names in the CSV file match the column names in the PostgreSQL table.

-This project demonstrates an end-to-end machine learning pipeline for predicting hospital readmissions within 30 days for diabetes patients.
-The pipeline includes data preprocessing, feature engineering, model development, and evaluation, all documented and implemented using PostgreSQL, Python, and AWS SageMaker.

-We start by using the Diabetes 130-US Hospitals for Years 1999-2008 dataset from the UCI Machine Learning Repository.
-The dataset contains detailed information about patient demographics, medical histories, diagnoses, medications, and outcomes.

-Steps Overview:

-Data Upload and Preprocessing with PostgreSQL:

-We import the dataset into PostgreSQL for initial data cleaning and preprocessing.
-The dataset is stored in a table named diabetes_data, where we handle missing values, convert data types, and ensure data integrity.
-Detailed SQL scripts are provided for creating the table, importing data, and performing necessary transformations.
-Exporting and Uploading to AWS SageMaker:

-The cleaned and processed dataset is exported from PostgreSQL to a CSV file.
-The CSV file is then uploaded to an AWS S3 bucket.
-Using AWS SageMaker, we load the data from S3 into a Jupyter notebook for further analysis, visualization, and model development.
-This project aims to showcase the complete workflow, from raw data to a deployed machine learning model, using a combination of SQL for data handling and Python for machine learning, all while leveraging AWS's scalable infrastructure.

 # Initialize SageMaker session